-NOTE: Placement in mathematics courses is determined by scores on required assessment tests or ACT or SAT scores.
+NOTE: Placement in mathematics courses is determined by scores on required assessment tests or ACT or SAT scores or other placement measure(s).
 The geometry requirement may be met by verification of successful completion of high school geometry.
-To request a review of your high school transcript to verify your ACT scores and geometry completion, email mathplacement@ waubonsee.edu.
+To request a review of your high school transcript to verify your ACT or SAT scores and geometry completion, email mathplacement@waubonsee.edu.